datastaxdevs/conference-2020-dataconla-stargate/README.md

 Once the database is ready, notice how the status changes from `pending` to `Active` and Astra enables the **connect** button.

 ![my-pic](https://github.com/datastaxdevs/shared-assets/blob/master/astra/dashboard-withdb-1000.png?raw=true)

-- There are 2 sets of API (REST)
-- You cannot create a document with Swagger, same with get a document